twocs/gin/README.md

 }
 ```

-### Run multiple service using Gin
+### Run Multiple Services Using Gin

-See the [question](https://github.com/gin-gonic/gin/issues/346) and try the following example:
+See [this question](https://github.com/gin-gonic/gin/issues/346) and try the following example:

 ```go
 package main